Skill Demand Index

 Which roles need Problem-Solving most:

-Other positions drive 51% of demand.
-Operations and Data Analysis also frequently list Problem-Solving as a requirement.
-Skills commonly paired with Problem-Solving include Communication Skills and Project Management.
+Other positions drive 56% of demand.
+Data Analysis and Project Management also frequently list Problem-Solving as a requirement.
+Skills commonly paired with Problem-Solving include Communication Skills and Bachelor's degree.

 Depth Level Distribution